madmurphy/libconfini/MANUAL.md

 considered thread-safe.

-### ERROR EXCEPTIONS
+### Error exceptions

 The philosophy of **libconfini** is to parse as much as possible without generating error exceptions.
-No parsing errors are returned once an INI file has been correctly allocated into the stack, with the exception of the _out-of-range_ error `#CONFINI_EOOR` (see `enum` `#ConfiniInterruptNo`), whose meaning is that the dispatches are for unknown reasons more than expected -- this error is possibly generated by the presence of bugs in the library's code
+No parsing errors are returned once an INI file has been correctly allocated into the heap, with the exception of the _out-of-range_ error `#CONFINI_EOOR` (see `enum` `#ConfiniInterruptNo`), whose meaning is that the dispatches are for unknown reasons more than expected -- this error is possibly generated by the presence of bugs in the library's code